CSCfi/Kielipankki-korp-backend/tests/README.md

 ### Database data

-Test database data resides in TSV (tab-separated values) files under the subdirectory `data/db/` and its subdirectories.
-The files should not have a header row.
+Test database data resides in files under the subdirectory `data/db/` and its subdirectories.
+It can be specified in two formats:

+1. SQL files (extension `.sql`) containing all the necessary table creation and value insertion statements.
+A single SQL file may contain data for multiple tables.
+2. TSV (tab-separated values) files (extension `.tsv`), each containing values for a single table.
+The table is inferred based on the file name and _table information files_ in YAML format that also specify the table definition (see below).

+TSV files should not have a header row: columns in the file must be in the order they are in the table definition.
 Backslash escapes are not recognized, so values cannot contain tab or newline characters.

-YAML files in [`data/db/tableinfo/`](data/db/tableinfo) contain table information specifying a mapping from data files to database tables.
+The YAML files in [`data/db/tableinfo/`](data/db/tableinfo) contain table information specifying a mapping from TSV data files to database tables.
 Each file contains a sequence of one or more mappings with the following keys recognized:

 - `tablename`: The name of the table.
 The name may contain format